Mathieu Bélie

 Mathieu Bélie (born 20 February 1988 in Toulouse, France) is a French born Spanish rugby union footballer, currently playing for CA Brive in the Top 14.
 His usual position was at Fly-half, but he now plays at Scrum-half.
 Prior to joining CA Brive he played for US Montauban and Stade Toulousain where he won the 2007-08 Top 14.

+Personal life

+Born in France, Bélie is of Spanish descent through his maternal grandmother.